consensusnetworks/casimir/README.md

 ## Status

 Casimir is an early work-in-progress – we will share more of the codebase shortly.
-In the meantime, we linked a few internal design and development resources below to share what we are working on.
+In the meantime, we linked a few internal design and development resources below to show what's coming.

 #### Design